mongodb/specifications/source/max-staleness/max-staleness.rst

 reads only those secondaries whose estimated staleness is less than or equal to maxStalenessMS.

-If any server's maxWireVersion is less than 5 and maxStalenessMS is neither zero nor null, every attempt at server selection throws an error.
+If any server's maxWireVersion is less than 5 and maxStalenessMS a positive number, every attempt at server selection throws an error.

 When there is a known primary,